emanuelefavero/javascript-interview-questions/debugging/QUESTIONS.md

 ## What is a breakpoint and how do you add one?

 A breakpoint is a point in the code where the debugger will pause the execution of the code.
 You can add a breakpoint by clicking on the line number in the source tab of the developer tools.

+&nbsp;

+---

+&nbsp;

+## How does the watch panel work?

+The watch panel allows you to watch the value of a variable.
+You can add a variable to the watch panel by clicking on the + icon and typing the name of the variable.
+You can also change the value of a variable

+## What is a stack trace?

+A stack trace is a report that provides information about the sequence of function calls that led to a specific point in a program, particularly when an error occurs.

+> The call stack is a data structure that records the function calls, invoked by the program at any point in time